 - Late Payment Fee A $50.00 fee (to a maximum of $200.00) is charged to student accounts not paid when bill is due.

-- Student Health and Counseling Fee A mandatory $80.00 health fee is charged students registered for six or more credits of instructional activities emanating from the Portland and/or Gorham campus for fall and spring semesters.
+- Student Health and Counseling Fee A mandatory $80.00 health fee is charged to students registered for six or more credits of instructional activities emanating from the Portland and/or Gorham campus for fall and spring semesters.
 Such activities include independent study, internships, field experiences, etc. Credits for regular classes taken at off-campus locations are omitted when determining this fee.

 Credits Attempted Fee 0.1-5.9 $55.00 6-11.9 $83.00 12+ $110.00

-- Lewiston-Auburn College Parking Fee A $3.00 per credit hour fee is assessed to students registered for courses held on the LAC campus.
+- Lewiston-Auburn College Parking Fee A mandatory $3.00 per credit hour fee is assessed to students registered for courses held on the LAC campus.

 Additional Graduate Fees